GVinoth7/From-Data-to-Insights_DM_M1_Project/README.md

 - Removing Outliers
 - practising other  data scientist kernels
 - Computation time and energy
-- Thinking in a way as Business Analyst
+- Thinking in a way as Business Analyst and Business Intelligence

 ## Learnings